 Surgical Skills Training Facility

 Our hybrid Grand Rounds are offered for free CME credit through the University of Wisconsin–Madison Interprofessional Continuing Education Partnership.
 In order to receive an AMA PRA Category 1 Credit™ a participant has to attend and successfully complete the online post-test within 45 days of the event.
-You can attend virtually or in-person scheduled events on Friday mornings, 7:00 – 8:00 AM Central Time throughout the year.
-Our Grand Rounds are recorded and can be viewed at our archive.
+You can attend virtually or in-person.
+Events are scheduled for Friday mornings, 7:00 – 8:00 AM Central Time, throughout the year.
+Our Grand Rounds are recorded and can be viewed in our archive.

-Frontiers in Vision Research (FVR) Series are quarterly lectures within our Grand Rounds program.
-FVR guest lecturers will present on cutting-edge topics in basic science and eye care research.
+Frontiers in Vision Research (FVR) is a quarterly lecture series within our Grand Rounds program.
+FVR guest lecturers present on cutting-edge topics in basic science and eye care research.
 All FVR Grand Rounds will be available virtually, with two of these four sessions having an in-person option available.

-The Global Ophthalmology Initiative offers opportunities for DOVS and its partnering institutions to further faculty involvement in the glocalization process.
-Faculty can engage in developing a global Basic Science Lecture; leading residency rotations to Dr. Shroff’s Charity Eye Hospital, New Delhi, India, Tzu Chi Eye Center, University of Santo Tomas and Hospital, and Cardinal Santos Medical Center, Manila, Philippines; sponsoring the visit of an internationally-renowned guest speaker; mentoring a global observer, medical students or residents on a global research project, or presenting a global collaborative project at national and international conferences.
+The Global Ophthalmology Initiative creates meaningful opportunities for DOVS and its partner institutions to actively engage in the glocalization process.
+Faculty can participate in a variety of impactful ways, including: engaging in developing a global Basic Science Lecture; leading residency rotations to Dr. Shroff’s Charity Eye Hospital in New Delhi, India, or Tzu Chi Eye Center, University of Santo Tomas and Hospital, and Cardinal Santos Medical Center in Manila, Philippines; sponsoring the visit of an internationally-renowned guest speaker; mentoring global observers, medical students or residents on a global research project; or presenting a global collaborative projects at national and international conferences.

-The Visiting Professor Lecture Series invites leaders in the field of ophthalmology and visual sciences to talk about emerging topics related to the latest research, treatment protocols, patient care, academic scholarship, and other areas.
-These experts invited to present have all conducted important research and have extensive clinical experience.
-All events are open to the public.
-This year, four one-hour lectures will be hosted in-person.
-They are offered for free CME credit through the University of Wisconsin–Madison Interprofessional Continuing Education Partnership.
+The Visiting Professor Lecture Series brings distinguished leaders in ophthalmology and visual sciences to campus to share insights on emerging topics in research, treatment protocols, patient care, academic scholarship, and more.
+Each invited speaker is a recognized expert with a strong record of impactful research and clinical experience.
+The lectures are open to the public.
+This year, we are proud to host four in-person one-hour lectures.
+All sessions offer free CME credit through the University of Wisconsin–Madison Interprofessional Continuing Education Partnership.